ankaboot-source/casa-webapp-guide/docs/TOOLS.md

 #### 4. Caddy Security
-In addition to serving as a reverse proxy, forward auth, web server and wide utilities, we use Caddy's security module to protect our databases and monitoring admin dashboards by implementing GitHub Single Sign-On, allowing access exclusively for specific users.
+In addition to serving as a reverse proxy, forward auth, web server and wide utilities, we use Caddy's security module to protect our databases and monitoring admin dashboards by implementing GitHub Single Sign-On, allowing access exclusively for specific users. you can use this [script](https://github.com/ankaboot-source/caddy-security.sh) (reverse proxy self-hosted supabase instance with SSO enabled only on Supabase studio) or update it based on your needs.

 #### 5. At rest Encryption
 We use Ecryptfs tool to encrypt our databases filesystem at rest, luks is another option if you prefer to encrypt the whole disk.